Q. Who were the Templars?

 A. To understand the Templars you’ve got to go back to the First Crusade.
 The Templars were originally formed in the city of Jerusalem to protect Christian pilgrims from the west as they travelled around the Holy Land.
 Their role later developed so that, instead of just protecting the pilgrims, they began fighting in elite units in crusader armies.
 They also had a sideline in a huge variety of commercial, business and financial enterprises, ranging from medieval banking through to commodity production (shipping, property leasing, etc).
 Most famously, they were brought down in a spectacular series of trials in the 14th century.

-Q. You were a historical consultant for the new historical drama Knightfall.
-What can you tell us about the TV series?
+Q. You were a historical consultant for the first season of Knightfall.
+What can you tell us about the show?

 A. Knightfall is a historical drama (where history and drama are equally weighted).
 It’s a story about what I consider to be the most interesting part of Templar history – the fall of the order, and how it was brought down by a propaganda-driven attack led by King Philip of France.
 Historical drama these days is usually obsessed with origin stories, but what Knightfall does is look at the story of the Templars at its end.
 It’s a fascinating period of time, and it’s one of the reasons why the Templars have struck a chord with people across history.